Understand what your visitors do on your website

 Your analysis should guide you to the optimization goals you’ve set for the heatmap exercise.
 It must be validated using A/B testing and then applied.

 Heatmaps can be a relevant tool to gather visitor insights across your website.
 The use of heatmaps is not just limited to conversion rate optimization.
 They can come in handy at various points of your website design, development, and optimization.
-Here are some examples.
+Here are some use cases:

-Heatmaps reveal the gaps and roadblocks in your visitor's journey.
-For example, a scroll map could indicate a lot of people dropping off after scrolling up to a particular section.
-All such cues point to a mismatch in visitor's expectations and what the page offers.
+Heatmaps reveal the gaps and roadblocks in your user interactions and journey.
+For example, a scroll map could indicate many people dropping off after scrolling up to a particular section.
+All such cues point to a mismatch in usability and what the page offers.
 Taking action on these findings will ensure a better experience for your visitors.

 When you improve your visitor's experience, you make them engage better with your website.
 As a result, it increases the chances of them taking the action you want them to.
 Heatmaps are, therefore, an integral part of the conversion rate optimization (CRO) toolbox.